 Advanced dance training in association with RISE Youth Dance.

-ethos and approach with 21 hours of teaching time a week.
+Experience a professional dance ethos and approach with 21 hours of teaching a week.

-- Support applying to further professional
+Support applying to further professional dance training.

 RISE is recognised nationally as an excellent training ground for young dancers and many students progress to the UK’s top training institutions such as Trinity Laban and The Place.
 RISE is not only a place for high quality dance training, but a home for young people to learn valuable life skills through the opportunities provided.
 Find out more here.

 Throughout the first year you’ll take contemporary classes exploring Cunningham, Limon and release styles.
 Contemporary fuses with lots of styles and techniques so we incorporate learning from these within the class.

 You also take ballet classes, yoga, hip hop foundations, commercial dance, soca carnival, salsa and others to give you a broad experience on which to develop your technique.

 Tutors will work with you to develop your physical skills, stamina, coordination, balance, and flexibility.
 These go hand in hand with the professional skills of organisation, punctuality, teamwork and communication to give you the best opportunity of working professionally in the creative industries.